Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![Image of the website](/assets/images/Coffe%20Shop/Website%20Pic.png) _Coffee store application_

-I clicked on one of the available items listed and it allows us to enter a comment.
-To which I tried a very basic XSS POC
+Clicking on one of the available items listed allows us to enter a comment.
+Let's try a basic XSS test

 ```javascript
 <script>alert(1)</script>